 Exams (200 points each): There will be one in-class midterm exam based on the material we have covered by that point.
 The midterm will consist of listening identification, multiple choice, and short-answer questions.
 There will be one take-home final exam based on the entire content of the course.
 The final will consist of multiple short essay questions.
 There will be no alternate or make up exams.
+If you cannot be present for the exams, you must take another course.

-Participation: Lecture meetings will include discussion, group problem solving, and other interactive elements in addition to standard lecturing.
+Participation: Lecture meetings will include listening/viewing, discussion, group problem solving, and other interactive elements in addition to lecturing.
 You will get the most out of these meetings if you come having thoroughly processed the reading and listening assignments.
 Bring your reader and notes to lecture and be prepared to actively engage with your classmates.